Differentially Private PCA#

 This notebook documents making a differentially private PCA release.

-Any constructors that have not completed the proof-writing and vetting process may still be accessed if you opt-in to “contrib”.
+Any functions that have not completed the proof-writing and vetting process may still be accessed if you opt-in to “contrib”.
 Please contact us if you are interested in proof-writing.
 Thank you!

 >>> import opendp.prelude as dp